alishoaib32/custom-php-mvc/README.md

 # custom-php-mvc

- -A lightweight custom PHP MVC framework.
-Built by @ali shoaib
+ -A Cusotm PHP MVC framework .
+Built by [@Ali Shoaib](https://www.linkedin.com/in/ali-shoaib-591812a1)